bobbyluig/bobbyluig.github.io/_drafts/2023-12-17-compressing-sentry-ownership-rules.md

 For a given project, Sentry allows you to define a set of ownership rules to automatically route issues to appropriate teams based on matcher types such as file paths and tags.
 We use this feature extensively in our API service because while the platform is owned by one team, product routes and logic are owned by various teams across the company.

 Simplifying a bit, we have an internal CLI tool that engineers can manually run to generate ownership rules for Sentry based on metadata in our repository that defines team ownership for file paths and routes.
 The rules mapped each individual file path and route in the API service to an owner without any compression.
-An condensed example is shown below.
+A condensed example is shown below.

 ```
 path:*/routes/asset/asset_report_create.go #team-assets